 We’re here to help you understand the assessment process.
 This is a good place to start if you are looking for answers to your questions.
-You may contact us by telephone: 0800 288 8777 or by email.
+You may contact us by telephone: 0800 288 8777 or by email(link sends e-mail).
 Our Customer Relations team is available Monday to Friday from 8am to 8pm, and Saturdays 9am to 5pm.

 For most benefits, including Employment and Support Allowance, the assessor will be trying to understand a person’s functional ability and mapping that against suitability for some work related tasks.
 Clarification of diagnosis and treatment can be very helpful but we are especially interested to hear how your patient is affected in their physical, mental and cognitive abilities.
 We understand that the nature of medical records can mean that functional information is not always readily available but we would be glad to receive any medical information you can provide.

 Sometimes the request you receive will be more specific in what is asked for and can be self explanatory.

 It is helpful to have copies of clinic letters and/or letters of clinical diagnosis, other evidence and as much information as you feel able to provide.
 This verifies what your patient has told us in their application form, and may help us make a recommendation without needing to trouble your patient to attend for an assessment in person.
 The more information we have, the more we can help give the best advice to the Department for Work and Pensions so they can make a correct decision.

 The assessor will be a doctor, nurse or physiotherapist trained in assessing functional abilities.
 Their job is to provide an opinion to a DWP Decision Maker who will then decide on benefit entitlement and also access to support in order to encourage a return to work through a series of supported steps where appropriate.